 Do you speak Japanese? (日本語ができますか？) Find out your exact level when you take JLPT (Japanese language proficiency test).
-This guide will cover importance of JLPT Exam in India, Levels, Syllabus, Course content, JLPT Exam centers, Dates, Fees, etc.
+This guide will cover the importance of JLPT Exam in India, Levels, Syllabus, Course content, JLPT Exam centres, Dates, Fees, etc.

 In an increasingly connected world, learning a foreign language is considered a necessity.
 One important reason is careers involving languages.
 If you’re still not convinced what language to learn then picking Japanese will definitely set you apart from the crowd.

 Amongst Chinese, Japanese and Korean, Japanese is the most demanding foreign language in India.
 While there are numerous advantages of learning Japanese, a wide array of career opportunities in Japanese across the world is probably the biggest motivator.